Summer Bridge Academy

 This course is designed to develop effective collegiate writing competencies.
 Students develop deeper understanding of the stages of the writing process, including generating, revising, proofreading, and editing essays.
 Using a collaborative approach, students will produce essays in various genres with emphasis on rhetorical effectiveness, focusing on organization, thesis, purpose, and audience awareness.
 The course emphasizes academic inquiry through focused research, including retrieving, interpreting, and synthesizing sources effectively and ethically.

-Professionalism and the College Experience (3 Credits) Psychology 101
+Professionalism and The University Experience (3 Credits) Psychology 101